defenseunicorns/leapfrogai/docs/DEVELOPMENT.md

 ## Package Development

-If you don't want to [build an entire bundle](#bundle-development), or you want to "dev-loop" on a single package in an existing [UDS Kubernetes cluster](../packages/k3d-gpu/README.md) you can do so by performing the following.
+If you don't want to [build an entire bundle](#bundle-development), or you want to "dev-loop" on a single package in an existing [UDS Kubernetes cluster](../packages/k3d-gpu/README.md) you can do so by following the instructions below.

 For example, this is how you build and (re)deploy a local DEV version of a package: